huangsam/dotfiles/README.md

 If you are using plain `bash`:

-1. Run `bash combine.sh` to generate a `bashrc` file
+1. Run `bash combine.sh` to generate a `bash_aliases` file
-2. Upload the `bashrc` file to anywhere you like
+2. Upload the `bash_aliases` file to anywhere you like

 ## Assumptions

-Currently, `bootstrap.sh` assumes the following about your setup:
+`bootstrap.sh` assumes the following about your setup:

 - `oh-my-zsh` is installed on your local machine
 - `ZSH_CUSTOM` is set to `~/.oh-my-zsh/custom`

+`combine.sh` assumes the following about your setup:

+- `bash` is installed on your local machine
+- `.bashrc` exists in your home directory
+- `.bash_aliases` is imported inside your `.bashrc`

 ## Inspiration